stephenslab/multiseq/README.md

 ### Running multiseq on multiple loci on the PPS cluster

-If you want to run multiseq in the list of loci in a bed file (e.g.: list_loci.bed) then you can use the script in the folder "local".
-From spudhead: sh qsub_run_multiseq.sh < list_loci.bed
+If you want to run multiseq on the list of loci in a bed file (e.g.: list_loci.bed) then you can use the script in the folder "local".
+From spudhead:

+   sh qsub_run_multiseq.sh < list_loci.bed

 This script will submit to the cluster as many jobs as there are lines in list_loci.bed.

 [Note: the bash script qsub_run_multiseq.sh runs the R script run.multiseq.R on each locus in list_loci.bed. run.multiseq.R calls multiseq with the appropriate arguments.]

 Use

     window_size=131072
     chrom_file=$HOME/src/multiseq/data/chromosome.lengths.hg19.txt
     sh write_list_loci.sh $window_size $chrom_file | head -n 5000 > list_loci.bed

 to create a bed file list_loci.bed with 5000 adjacent intervals of size 131072 from chr1